wethrift/render-wordpress/README.md

-# README
+# A Render.com blueprint for Wordpress version 6.2 with PHP 8

 This is a template repository for running [Wordpress](https://wordpress.org) on Render.
+Forked from [render-examples/wordpress](https://github.com/render-examples/wordpress), it has been updated to work with recent Wordpress and PHP versions.

+* It uses Wordpress version 6.2 and PHP 8.

+* Adds PORT environment variable that's missing from the official repo.

 * It uses the [official Wordpress Docker image](https://hub.docker.com/_/wordpress/).